Neostera/classic/README.md

-Smile Bot Website.
+Jazzram Website.

-Smile is a multipurpose Discord bot.
+Jazzram is a multipurpose Discord bot.

-Smile has many new commands! check it out!
+Jazzram has many new commands! check it out!

 # Try it out!
 Type `,help` to get started.